Ernegien/ViridiX/README.md

 The solution's project names are all loosely artisan-based, currently composed of the following:

-  - Janitor - General utility/extension library; where all the shit piles up.
   - Mason - Common core library; the basic building blocks.
   - Translator - Assembler/disassembler to be used for remote code injection.
   - Linguist - The main communication library and xbdm.dll replacement.